Freedom of Information

 - Read details of the OTA's functions including its decision making powers affecting members of the public

-- Read about statutory appointments of the OTA Chief Executive Officer and members of the Advisory Council
+- Read about statutory appointments of the OTA Chief Executive Officer and members of the OTA Board

 - Read the OTA's annual reports